visipedia/inat_comp/2017/README_raw.md

 The 2017 competition, sponsored by Google, is part of the [FGVC^4 workshop](http://fgvc.org) at [CVPR](http://cvpr2017.thecvf.com/).

 ## Updates
+August 17th, 2020:
+  * AWS S3 download links were created due to problems with the original Google and Caltech links.
+The dataset files are in a "requester pays" bucket, so you will need to download them through an AWS API.
+See the [Data](#Data) section below.

 August 16th, 2019:
   * Additional metadata in the form of latitude, longitude, date, and user_id for each of images in the train and validation sets can be found [here](http://www.vision.caltech.edu/~gvanhorn/datasets/inaturalist/fgvc4_competition/inat2017_locations.zip).